Advertiser Disclosure

 What Are Cryptocurrency Exchanges?

-Cryptocurrency exchanges facilitate buy and sell orders on various cryptos.
+Cryptocurrency exchanges facilitate the buying and selling of orders on various cryptos.
 This middleman collects fees on each trade and makes the entire process more secure.
 Cryptocurrency exchanges often hold crypto in their wallets, but some let you trade crypto in your digital wallet.
 Some retail investors prefer it if the exchanges hold onto their crypto since cold storage and private keys can be a pain.
 Other crypto investors prefer to own crypto in a digital wallet.
 In addition, most cryptos have mobile banking apps that help investors trade crypto from anywhere.

 How Do Cryptocurrency Exchanges Work?